“Two souls dwell, alas, in my breast’ (Faust I)

 Oleksandr Chaban: In a human being is good and evil … Who are you, human? iStock 94401140

 In ancient Greek mythology, the activated spirit soul of a human being is referred to as a ‘demigod’, for example by Heracles.
-Very few people have any idea that this actually refers to every human being, even though this spiritual potential is often walled off, even completely in many cases.
+Very few people have any idea that this actually refers to every human being, even if this spiritual potential is often walled off, even completely in many cases.
 However, the term demigod primarily refers to those who actually face up to their inner conflicts (attacks of selfishness, envy, greed, hatred, etc.) and, with increasing awareness of the power of their spiritual aura, successfully take up the fight against their animalistic software.

 Figure emerges from the cosmos.
 Bestdesigs. iStock 1099434540

-But no one has told us that each of us is unique, divine and fascinating at the core of our being: ‘ What good would it be if I were king and did not know it?’
-(Meister Eckhart: Sermons 15)
+But few have told us that each of us is unique, divine and fascinating at the core of our being:

-The churches in particular have focussed exclusively on dwelling on people’s sinfulness.
-The teaching of Jesus to show people ways to perfect themselves (“You are all gods!
-You will do even greater things than I’, John 14:12) and to exemplify them was nothing more than presumption, arrogance and arrogance for them.
+Especially since the beginning of the Middle Ages, the churches have focussed exclusively on the sinfulness of people.
+The teaching of Jesus to show people ways to perfect themselves (‘You will do even greater things than I!’) (see above) and to set an example of this was nothing other than presumption, arrogance and arrogance for them.
 Their understanding of man was that of a creature, that of a purely earthly creature with ‘primordial distance’ from the Creator God.
-With this constant devaluation, they tried to suggest their own superiority and expand their position of power.
-This is why they wisely hushed up any enlightenment, such as that provided by Meister Eckhart, and suppressed it by force if necessary.
+With this constant devaluation, they tried to suggest their own superiority and thereby strengthen their position of power.
+This is why they have wisely hushed up any enlightenment, such as that of Meister Eckhart, and suppressed it by force if necessary – with the combat term ‘heretic’.
 And it is also why they persecuted and, if possible, killed the Cathars, Johannes Tauler (‘God-like nature of our spirit’) and Joan of Arc.

-The idea that humans have a divine core does not seem very credible in view of their predatory behaviour and what they are doing to our planet and their kind.
-Modern man in the age of globalisation faces a myriad of threats from ‘others’, such as competitive pressure, attacks, job insecurity, streams of refugees, burglaries, drug use and religiously motivated violence, etc., in which it is difficult to discern the aforementioned divine heritage.
 And yet it is also part of everyday life that incredible talents, brilliant achievements and sacrifices for the common good can be observed.
 These are the great role models of human history, who are not to be understood as exceptions, but as examples of the inner potential in every human being, similar to parents for their children.
 Every day we witness the incredible abilities, talents and courage that lie within human beings, such as lifesavers, healers, scientific talents, gifted leaders like Mandela or Gandhi, social angels, and so on.

 Humans are the only living beings with the capacity for vertical transformation.
 Neither a rose nor a lion can do this.
 And animals, as I said, cannot break out of the animalistic programme of self-preservation.
 Only humans can develop higher spiritually.
-Goethe, the master of poetic summarisation, puts it in a nutshell:
+Goethe, as a master of poetic summarisation, puts it in a nutshell:

-“If the eye were not sunlike,
+“Were not the eye sunlike,

-were it not for the power of God within us,
+it could never see the sun, were it not for the power of God within us, how could the divine delight us.”

 (Tame Xenia, 3rd book)

-Materially orientated people believe that they only consist of mind, feelings and, of course, the body.
+Materially orientated people believe that they only consist of mind, feelings, memory and, of course, the body.
 They are convinced that the mind is their main controlcentre.
 However, the fact that it is only a tool and is in turn controlled by inputs from ‘above’ (spirit) and – almost always – from ‘below’ (ego) is out of the question for them.

 Of course, there are also many who ‘believe’ in the existence of a controlling soul within them, but without any consequences: Because, having left the church service, they continue to envy, covet, be jealous and lie.
 And the churches do everything they can to leave this contradiction unmentioned, because then their lack of success throughout the millennia would become clear.
 To cover this up in a makeshift way, their teaching postpones salvation to the realm after death: ‘post mortem.’
 Of course, people realise this and therefore leave them in droves.
-Incidentally, all other religions emphasise the opposite of ‘post mortem’: ‘he has reached perfection here’; see not only Job (see above) or the Bhagavad Gita in XVIII, 46.
-Above all, however, the concrete experience of the many people who have taken the path of ego crucifixion and have reached their personal level of earthly perfection is decisive, clearly visible, for example, in sacrifice on the one hand and freedom from suffering on the other.
-In some cases, the personal sacrifice of self-preservation even goes as far as giving one’s life, as with Janusz Korczak, Arland Williams and many soldiers at the front.
+Incidentally, other religions emphasise the opposite of ‘post mortem’: ‘he has reachedperfection here’; see not only Job (see above) or the Bhagavad Gita in XVIII, 46.
+What is decisive, however, is the concrete experience of the many people who have taken the path of ego crucifixion.
+(A promising practical aid here is always to imagine one’s own likeness before every undertaking, decision or step, for example by visualising it as a surrounding aura.
+For more details, see the chapter on meditation).

 What would have happened if people had been aware of their divine heritage, their divine identity (alongside their animal identity) from the beginning of their earthly existence?
 The enlighteners were there: Odysseus, Heracles, Jesus, many prophets, martyrs, Plato, Plotinus, Ibn Arabi, Nanak, Buddha, Lao Tse, Maimonides, Meister Eckhart, Goethe through Faust, Gandhi, Mandela, Mother Teresa, Eckhart Tolle, many others.
-However, people have never seen these signposts as examples of their own hidden potential, but as exceptions from some other star that can only be confronted with wonder and adoration.
+However, people have never perceived these signposts as examples of theirown hidden potential, but as exceptions from some other star that can only be confronted with wonder and adoration.
 This is why the Hindu monk Vivekananda challenges every human being:

 “Do you know how much power, strength and greatness lies hidden within you?
 Man has only revealed an infinitely small part of his real power.
 Anyone who thinks he is small and weak is mistaken.
 Do you know everything that lies within you?
 Within you are unlimited power and bliss.
 Within you lives the world spirit, whose inner word is the only one you should listen to.
 Recognise who you really are, the all-knowing … soul that is not subject to death.
 Remind yourself of this truth day and night until it has become a part of your life and determines your thoughts and actions.
 Remember that you … are not the sleeping everyday person.
 Awaken and arise … and reveal your divine nature.”